Female-to-male surgery is a type of sex reassignment surgery, which is also called gender affirmation surgery or gender-affirming surgery.

 The outlook for female-to-male surgery depends on the type of surgery, the person’s health, and other factors.
 Most people report satisfaction following the procedure.

-However, the complication rate is relatively high, especially in relation to urinary health.
+However, the complication rate is

 It is also essential to follow recovery guidelines and attend all follow-up appointments.